This article describes the basics of the financial section of the Portfolio Designer view in Meisterplan.

 The following financial figures may be displayed in the financial section:

-- O: Operational Expenditure (OpEx allocation costs and financial events) and budget
+- O: Operational Expenditure (OpEx planned allocation costs and planned financial events) and portfolio budget

-- C: Capital Expenditure (CapEx allocation costs and financial events) and budget
+- C: Capital Expenditure (CapEx planned allocation costs and planned financial events) and portfolio budget

-- T: Total Cost (Operational Expenditure + Capital Expenditure) and total budget
+- T: Total Cost (Operational Expenditure + Capital Expenditure) and total portfolio budget

 - B: Benefit (Benefit financial events) and target

-Hover over columns to display a summary of the associated figures (see the Hints for Financials article).
+Hover over a column to display a summary of the associated figures (see the Hints for Financials article).

 Click a column to display details of the associated figures (see the Finance Trace Mode article).

 Depending on the Portfolio Designer zoom level, financial values will be summed up and displayed by month (Week zoom level), quarter (Month zoom level), or year (Quarter and Year zoom levels) in the financial section.